Hamadrekab/R-tests/README.md

 if no press 2
 if exit press 3
 repeat 4
-READ it and give me thew feed backs PLEASE!!!!
+README.md FILE Then give me those feed backs PLEASE!!!! testing I GUESS